+Students graduate with a Bachelor of Science degree from Concordia University and they are qualified to apply for National Medical Diagnostic Sonography exams.
 Students receive a strong liberal arts education in a Christian setting.
-They obtain the necessary preparation for their career through professional experience in a hospital setting.
-Students who graduate with a BS in Diagnostic Medical Sonography have an opportunity to specialize in obstetric and gynecologic sonography, abdominal sonography, neurosonography, breast sonography, vascular technology or echocardiography.
+They obtain the necessary preparation for their career through professional experience in a hospital or clinic setting.
+Students who graduate with a BS in Diagnostic Medical Sonography have an opportunity to specialize in obstetric and gynecologic sonography, abdominal sonography, breast sonography, vascular technology or echocardiography.